Gandhi-Rajendran/Tesla-Homepage/README.md

 # Tesla-Homepage
-Tesla Homepage by using HTML, CSS and JavaScript.
+Created Tesla Homepage by using HTML, CSS and JavaScript.